 16.14.4.1 Definitions

 A feeder link switchover is the procedure where the feeder link is changed from a source NTN Gateway to a target NTN Gateway for a specific NTN payload.
-The feeder link switchover is a Transport Network Layer procedure.
+In Transparent NTN payload, the feeder link switchover is a Transport Network Layer procedure.
+In Regenerative NTN payload, the feeder link switchover causes the change of the TNL address of the gNB, i.e. from the old TNL address anchored in the old NTN Gateway to the new TNL address anchored in the new NTN Gateway.

 Service link switch refers to a change of the serving NTN payload.
 Both hard and soft feeder link switchover are supported in NTN.

 16.14.4.2 Assumptions